If you are applying for this course for September 2020, click apply now.

 BA (Hons) Primary Education with QTS is a challenging degree which will develop your knowledge and skills in the broad range of curriculum studies qualifying you to teach at primary level.
 Placements in schools are an essential part of the course, accounting for a total of 70 credits.
 When you graduate you will be a fully qualified Primary School Teacher.

 This course is taught via lectures, seminars, group work, computer-based learning, and independent learning.

 In-school training is an important part of this course.
 During that time, you will benefit from practical learning and be supported by school-based trainers, University tutors and your peers.

 Your progress will be assessed with written assignments, posters, presentations and computer-based assessments, (including podcasts and vodcasts).
 Throughout the degree you'll have one-to-one support from academic staff.

-You must also have five GCSEs at grade C or above, and these must include Mathematics, Science, and English Language, or equivalent qualifications.
-If you have studied for a GCSE which has a numerical grade then you will need to achieve a grade 4 or above.
+We also require three passes at GCSE grade C or above, which must include Mathematics, English Language and Science.
+If you have studied for a new GCSE for which you will be awarded a numerical grade then you will need to achieve a grade 4 or above.

 The annual fee for this course is:

 If you are not sure whether you qualify as a UK, EU or international student, find out more in our Help and Advice article.